 Volcanoes in Japan

-According to the Japan Meteorological Agency, there are 108 active volcanoes in Japan.
+According to the Japan Meteorological Agency, there are more than 100 active volcanoes in Japan.
 Please be aware of volcanic warnings and restrictions when you visit any volcanic areas in Japan.
 While Japan is a great country to visit during any time of the year, you should take precautions to stay safe if you plan to visit the country during a time when perilous weather is common.